-Tubular Running Services provides equipment, tubular handling, tubular management and tubular connection services for the drilling, completions and workover of various types of wells.
-We include conventional rig services, automated rig systems, real-time torque-monitoring and remote viewing of the makeup and breakout verification process.
+Tubular Running Services provides equipment, tubular handling, tubular management and tubular connection services for the drilling, completions, and workover of various types of wells.
+We include conventional rig services, automated rig systems, real-time torque-monitoring, and remote viewing of the makeup and breakout verification process, all underscored by our technology and procedural protocols to provide casing and tubular running operations with superior efficiency, and reduced health, safety, and environmental risks.